ybadr99/recipe-app/README.md

 - Login and Signup pages
 - Use of active record models
-- Add food, recipe, inventory
+- Add food, recipe, ingredients
-- View recipes, foods and inventory
+- View recipes, foods, and general shopping list

 <p align="right">(<a href="#readme-top">back to top</a>)</p>